isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Never pass a pointer down the call stack
 * falling through a function bottom
 * Should there be guidelines to choose between polymorphisms?
 YES. classic (virtual functions, reference semantics) vs. Sean Parent style (value semantics, type-erased, kind of like `std::function`)  vs. CRTP/static?
 YES Perhaps even vs. tag dispatch?
 * Speaking of virtual functions, should non-virtual interface be promoted?
-NO. (public non-virtual `foo()` calling private/protected `do_foo()`)?
+YES. (public non-virtual `foo()` calling private/protected `do_foo()`)?
 Not a new thing, seeing as locales/streams use it, but it seems to be under-emphasized.
 * should virtual calls be banned from ctors/dtors in your guidelines?
 YES.
 A lot of people ban them, even though I think it's a big strength of C++ that they are ??? -preserving (D disappointed me so much when it went the Java way).
 WHAT WOULD BE A GOOD EXAMPLE?
 * Speaking of lambdas, what would weigh in on the decision between lambdas and (local?) classes in algorithm calls and other callback scenarios?
 * And speaking of `std::bind`, Stephen T. Lavavej criticizes it so much I'm starting to wonder if it is indeed going to fade away in future.
 Should lambdas be recommended instead?